Poetically Damp And Atmospherically Dreary Portrait Of Postwar Cockney Neighborhood

 Film historian Richard Dacre provides a well-researched featurette to the film’s Locations, showing how the many exteriors around London’s East End were skillfully tied to interior and seemingly open-aired sets — one of which seamlessly recreated a bustling Bethnal Green street market.

 Imogen Sara Smith matches the film’s level of drama and detail with yet another wonderfully articulated, deeply researched, and strongly analytic discussion track.
-Whether on the uniquely British iteration of film noir, its unusually opposing character conceit of the homme fatale, or actress Googie Withers’ curtain call on her long association with Ealing Studios and her coming sixty-year marriage to first-time co-star John McCallum, an Imogen Sara Smith commentary is never less than absorbing.
+Whether on the uniquely British iteration of film noir, its unusually opposing character conceit of the homme fatale, or actress Googie Withers’ curtain call on her long association with Ealing Studios, and her coming sixty-year marriage to first-time co-star John McCallum, an Imogen Sara Smith commentary is never less than absorbing.

 Finally, the belated discovery of It Always Rains on Sunday may impress on a first viewing with its bravura climactic chase through the aforementioned railyard — which interviewee Terence Davies justly compares to the best in production value to Hollywood features of the time — but ultimately Sunday lingers more appreciatively on the viewing palette with its subtle and sensitive attention to poetic detail.
-An engagement ring stored at the bottom of a dresser drawer offered on a visit to the countryside long ago and then given back a full decade later — forgotten by its original giver and uncommented upon by its original recipient — is but one of the realistically-drawn and truly heartbreaking moments of artistic honesty to which worldclass filmmaking aspires; time, place, and setting reach across the years and make this damp and dreary day of uneasy rest our own.
+An engagement ring stored at the bottom of a dresser drawer offered on a visit to the countryside long ago and then given back a full decade later — forgotten by its original giver and uncommented upon by its original recipient — is but one of the realistically-drawn and truly heartbreaking moments of expressive honesty to which worldclass filmmaking aspires.
+Time, place, and setting reach across the years and make this damp and dreary day of uneasy rest our own.

 Images are credited to DVDBeaver and are taken from Kino Lorber’s Blu-ray.
 Thanks to Kino Lorber for providing a review copy.